wpswings/woo-gift-cards-lite/readme.txt

 = Where do my customers’ gift cards get delivered? = The gift card gets delivered to the email ID the buyer enters in the email field at the time of purchase.

-= How can I redeem the gift card coupons at my retail store? = Yes, you can redeem gift card coupons at retail stores through the Point of Sale(POS) system.
+= How can I redeem WordPress gift card coupons at my retail store? = Yes, you can redeem gift card coupons at retail stores through the Point of Sale(POS) system.
 The plugin provides a free embed link that you can paste on any page in your website/POS system to create a portal for recharging/redeeming WooCommerce gift cards.
 You can then redeem the gift cards from that portal.

-= How many default templates are available in the Gift card plugin? = You get 4 default gift card templates with the plugin.
+= How many default templates are available in the Ultimate Gift card plugin? = You get 4 default gift card templates with the plugin.
 You can also customize those templates according to your requirements.

 = Can we restrict the categories for the use of a gift card? = Yes.
 In the Product Settings of the plugin, you can exclude the categories to restrict customers from buying any product from that category through gift cards.
 Along with the category, you can also exclude Sale items and a specific product.

-= Can admin customize Gift card email templates? = Yes.
+= Can the admin customize Gift card email templates? = Yes.
 You can modify the Gift card email template from the "Gift Card" menu where all the templates are listed.
 Click on “Edit” to edit a particular gift card template.
 Now the editing page of the template will open.
 You can make the changes and update the template.

-= Does the Gift card plugin support multiple languages? = Yes, the plugin supports multiple languages and is WPML compatible.
+= Does the WooCommerce Gift card plugin support multiple languages? = Yes, the plugin supports multiple languages and is WPML compatible.
 You can also use the Loco Translate plugin to translate the strings into another language.

-= Does the Gift card plugin support Price Based on Country for WooCommerce plugin? = Yes.
-The plugin is compatible with Price Based on Country for WooCommerce plugin which enables customers to place an order in their own currency.
+= Does the WordPress Gift card plugin support Price Based on Country for WooCommerce plugin? = Yes.
+The plugin is compatible with the Price with Price Based on Country for WooCommerce plugin which enables customers to place an order in their own currency.

-= Can I set the expiry for the gift card coupons? = Yes.
+= Can I set the expiry for the WooCommerce gift card coupons? = Yes.
 In the General Settings of the plugin, you can set the number of days after which the gift card will expire.

 = Can we restrict the use of gift card coupons in maximum and minimum spend of order total? =